isharik/Pharos-Octobot/README.md

 > **No hallucination.
 No guessing.
 If the answer isn't in the docs, OctoBot says so.**
 >
 > https://youtu.be/gIsav6XI6HE?si=wWhH1JpkjOefvJ20 (VIDEO GUIDE)
+>
+## Why Octobot ?

+While information about Pharos can technically be retrieved through general AI tools, OctoBot was designed with a different purpose in mind to act as a dedicated, context-aware AI layer for the Pharos ecosystem itself.
+Instead of returning broad or generic internet responses, OctoBot combines verified Pharos documentation with live ecosystem data and evolving capabilities to deliver focused, reliable, and ecosystem-native answers.

+The vision is for OctoBot to go beyond being a demo project and become an embedded AI assistant across Pharos experiences  helping first-time visitors understand the ecosystem instantly, guiding developers through documentation, surfacing live data when relevant, and eventually acting as an intelligent onchain companion.
+Development is ongoing, feedback-driven, and built with the goal of creating an AI experience that feels native to Pharos rather than external to it.

 ---